constantin9845/File-lock-desktop/README.md

 ## File-lock UI

-## build problem
+## To do

-executable path wrong -> /tmp/.mount?
+- desktop file linux -> to open w/ icon
-- fix
+- signatures